Skill Demand Index

 Which roles need Frontend Development most:

 Software Engineering positions drive 100% of demand.
-Skills commonly paired with Frontend Development include E-commerce and Curiosity and Adaptability.
+Skills commonly paired with Frontend Development include Agile and Software Engineering Experience.

 Depth Level Distribution